thekiwicoder0/UnityBehaviourTreeEditor/Assets/BehaviourTree/README.md

 - Wait - Waits for a period of time
 - Breakpoint - Pauses the editor when executed
 - RandomFailure - Returns failure to it's parent with a random chance value between 0 and 1
-- RandomPosition - Generates a random position within a min/max range and assigns the value to the blackboard.
+- RandomPosition - Generates a random position within a min/max range and assigns the value to the blackboard
-- MoveToPosition - Reads a position from the blackboard, and sets the navmesh agent destination to this position.
+- MoveToPosition - Reads a position from the blackboard, and sets the navmesh agent destination to this position
+- SetProperty - Sets a blackboard key to the value specified in the node inspector
+- CompareProperty - Compares a blackboard key to the value specified in the node inspector
+- SubTree - Executes another behaviour tree as a subtree of this node

 ## Composite Nodes